n0kovo/installhashcat/README.md

 # n0kovo.github.io/installhashcat/
-A quick bash script to build and install the latest dev version of hashcat on Debian based distros
+A quick bash script to build and install the latest dev version of hashcat on Debian based distros, hosted as a GitHub Page for easy access.

 #### Requirements:
 - `apt`